George Pal and the End of the World

 The beautiful surroundings are populated by a race of blonde, childlike humans called the Eloi.
 At first glance, they all appear to be living in paradise.
 However, soon Taylor finds a dark side to this future Utopia.
 Underground nearby, there lives another form of misshapen humans known as the Morlocks.
 They have raised the Eloi for food, and periodically “cull the herd” to fill their cannibalistic cravings.

 This is not exactly a pleasant situation.
-Taylor rescues a group of the Eloi before they become steak tartare, and then uses his time machine to return to where he belongs.
+Taylor rescues a group of the Eloi before they become steak tartare.
+He then uses his time machine to return to where he belongs.
 Once there, he finds that no one will believe his story.

 Three Books…